Script Development / Simple Cache DFF.CACHE

 |

-Using hash structures allows storing similar types of caches under the same Key, reducing the number of Keys in the main cache space
+Using the hash structure, you can store caches of the same type under the same Key, reducing the number of Keys in the main cache space.

 DFF.CACHE.hkeys(...)

-Retrieve a list of fields in the hash structure, parameters as follows:
+Get a list of fields in a hash structure, parameters are as follows:

 Parameter |